NilArj/company-dashboard/README.md

 ## Features
++ The company dashboard has been designed using Material UI.
-+ The page has been built using React.js and Material UI, making it easy to extend and maintain.
++ The page has been built using React.js, making it easy to extend and maintain.
-+ Nivo has been used to create charts.
++ Nivo has been used to create data visualization apps.
-+ Formik has been used to build forms.
++ Formik has been used for form handling.
++ The dashboard includes multiple pages with different charts and tables to display company data.

 ## Technologies Used
 + React.js